Hopkins Emergency Response Organization: Board of directors

-The HERO Constitution provides for an 8 person Board of Directors, or BOD, consisting of a Captain, Personnel Officer, Equipment Officer, Recruitment & Retention Officer, Training Officer, Secretary, Treasurer, and Member at Large.
-Each member of the BOD aside from the Member at Large is elected at the end of the semester General Body Meeting in December and serves for the following calendar year.
-BOD meetings are chaired by the Captain and are open to the general body unless they are explicitly designated as closed.
-Each member of the BOD, minus the Member at Large, has one vote on all matters before the BOD and all matters can be voted upon by the BOD except for medical direction and policies, which are at the discretion of the Captain and appropriate medical directors.
+The HERO Constitution provides for an eight-person board of directors, or BOD, consisting of a captain, personnel officer, equipment officer, recruitment and retention officer, training officer, secretary, treasurer, and member at large.
+Each member of the BOD aside from the member at large is elected at the end of the semester general Body meeting in December and serves for the following calendar year.
+BOD meetings are chaired by the captain and are open to the general body unless they are explicitly designated as closed.
+Each member of the BOD, minus the member at large, has one vote on all matters before the BOD and all matters can be voted upon by the BOD except for medical direction and policies, which are at the discretion of the captain and appropriate medical directors.

 Training

-The HERO Training Officer is responsible for all training opportunities for new and current members.
+The HERO training officer is responsible for all training opportunities for new and current members.
 New members of HERO who are not already certified EMTs are required to complete a Maryland EMT course arranged by HERO.
 This course is held over Intersession at Johns Hopkins University, and is overseen by the Training Officer.
 New members of HERO who already possess an EMT license are referred to as "Priors" and do not participate in the Intersession EMT course.
 The EMT course is currently taught by Johns Hopkins Lifeline and LifeStar Response.

-Continuing Education
+Continuing education

-The Training Officer is also responsible for organizing internal continuing education for all members of HERO.
+The training officer is also responsible for organizing internal continuing education for all members of HERO.
 All members of the unit are required to complete 6 "con-eds" each semester to remain active on the unit.
 Current categories of con-eds include trauma, medical, operational, resuscitation, and behavioral emergencies.
 Active members must also complete a Medications Quiz, based on the Maryland BLS medications protocols, as well as a mock call every semester.